What do Freight Forwarders do?

 They optimize the way cargo is packed to avoid damage.
 If the exporter prefers, freight forwarders can reserve the necessary space on a vessel, aircraft, train, or truck.

 A freight forwarder is an agent who acts on behalf of importers, exporters or other companies to organize the safe, efficient and cost-effective transportation of goods.

 Freight forwarders use computer systems to arrange the best means of transport, taking into account the type of goods and the customers’ delivery requirements.
 They use the services of shipping lines, airlines and road and rail freight operators.

 In some cases, the freight forwarding company itself provides the service.

-Companies vary in size and type, from those operating on a national and international basis to smaller, more specialized firms, who deal with particular types of goods or operate within particular geographical areas.
+Companies vary in size and type, from those operating on a national and international basis to smaller, more specialized firms.

 Once you hire a freight forwarder, they will arrange for space with carriers, verify insurance coverage, complete documentation, and help with packaging.

 A freight forwarder charges a flat fee for their services.
 In addition, they handle payment for document processing, carrier costs, and other miscellaneous expenses.

 What are the freight forwarding services offered: